McManning/mumble-graphql/README.md

 ## API

 Note that there is no authentication implemented for the GraphQL API.
-Do not expose to it to the public.
+Use a revproxy.

 ### Queries